aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-modify-chart-data-range/_index.md

 ### Modifying Chart Data Range
 #### Overview
-Now that we have access to the chart, let’s modify its data range.
+Now that we have access to the chart, let’s **set chart data range** to a new area in the embedded Excel sheet.

 #### Set New Data Range
 ```java